-The impacts on protected flora and fauna will occur only locally, but these impacts will not lead to the disappearance of any species.
-The mining project was designed even from the beginning to meet all Romanian and European environmental legal requirements.
+The impact on protected flora and fauna will exist only locally, but this impact will not lead to the loss of any specie.
+The Project has been designed even from the beginning to fully comply with the requirements and norms imposed by Romanian and European environmental legislation.

-The company believes that the project's impact on the environment remains significant, especially because the project will cover previous environmental impact.
-But, the investments required to restore/rehabilitate Roṣia Montană area in order to resolve current complex environmental issues, are possible only after the implementation of economic projects capable of generating and warranting responsible and direct courses of action as a base component of sustainable development concepts.
-Clean economic processes and technologies may develop only in the presence of a solid economic system, in a total respect towards environment that will resolve even previous impacts caused by all anthropic activities.
+The company believes the fact that the project impact on environment remains significant, especially because covers previous impacts.
+But, the investments required to ecologically restore/rehabilitate Roşia Montană area in order to address current complex environmental issues, are only achievable following the implementation of some economic projects that will generate and warrant implementation of some direct and responsible actions as a component of base principles of sustainable development concepts.
+Clean processes and technologies may be developed only in the presence of a solid economic environment fully compliant with the environment that will also resolve previous impacts of anthropic activities.

-Project's base documents are an unbiased reasoning of its implementation, taking into account the complex environmental commitments assumed for Rosia Montană area.
+The base documents of the Project are in fact an unbiased reason of its implementation, considering the highly complex environmental commitment within Roşia Montană area.

-Some of species existing at Roşia Montană that are under a certain protection status represent an insignificant percentage from populations estimated at national level.
+Some of the Roşia Montană species that are under a certain protection status stand for an insignificant percentage of the scale of populations estimated at national level.
 The characterization of species from their habitat point of view exists in the species tables presented in the Biodiversity Chapter of the EIA Report and its annexes, although this is not a requirement imposed by the Habitats Directive.
-Due to the large amount of information, these tables are available in the electronic format of EIA.
-6,000 electronic copies of EIA Report presented on DVD/CDs have been disclosed to the public both in English and Romanian.
-Moreover, the EIA is also available on RMGC's website and on the websites of Ministry of Environment and Waters Management and Local and Regional Environment Protection Agencies of Alba, Cluj and Sibiu, etc.
+Due to their large volume of information, the annexes of chapter 4.6 Biodiversity can be found in the electronic version of the EIA disclosed by the company both in Romanian and English through approx. 6,000 DVD/CD copies, being accessible on the company website, and on the websites of Ministry of Environment and Water Management, local and regional environmental protection agencies of Alba, Sibiu, Cluj, etc.

-From practical point of view, the low value of conservation of the impact area is also indirectly emphasized by the fact that there is no proposal to designate the area an SPA (aviafaunistic special protected area) and by the denial as unfounded of the proposal to designate the area as a pSCI area (sites of community importance).
+From practical point of view, the low value of conservation of the impact area is also indirectly emphasized by the fact that there is no proposal to designate the area a SPA (aviafaunistic special protected area) and by the denial as unfounded of the proposal to designate the area as a pSCI area (sites of community importance).

-Taking all these into account, we believe that the proposed Project is compliant with the provisions of EU Directive no. 92/43 Habitats[1], and EU Directive no. 79/409 Birds[2] respectively, especially because within Biodiversity Management Plan, Plan H, several active and responsible measures are provided to restore/rehabilitate several natural habitats, pursuant to the provisions of the same documents [3].
+Taking all these into account, we believe that the proposed Project is compliant with the provisions of EU Directive no. 92/43 Habitats[1], and EU Directive no. 79/409 Birds[2] respectively, especially because within Biodiversity Management Plan, Plan H, several active and responsible measures are provided to reconstruct/rehabilitate several natural habitats, pursuant to the provisions of the same documents [3].

-[1] art.3.
-2nd paragraph, Each Member State shall contribute to the creation of Natura 2000 (network) in proportion to the representation within its territory of the natural habitat types and the habitats of species referred to in paragraph 1.
+[1] art.3, 2nd paragraph, Each Member State shall contribute to the creation of Natura 2000 (network) in proportion to the representation within its territory of the natural habitat types and the habitats of species referred to in paragraph 1.
 To that effect each Member State shall designate, in accordance with Article 4, sites as special areas of conservation taking account of the objectives set out in paragraph 1.